• Skip to primary navigation

 Instructions

 • Peel potatoes and remove blemishes.
-Leave whole or cut in half as needed for a uniform size throughout.
+Cut in half or into quarters as needed for a uniform size throughout.

 • Optionally, top with fresh chopped parsley or chives before serving.